RoneyJ/FetchIt/perception/fetch_vision/README.md

 # fetch_vision
-This has been replaced with action server in object_finder

 package to find position and orientation of parts on tables using Fetch robot head camera.
 Several assumptions: torso fully lifted, head tilted 1.0 rad, table height = 0.7m Does box filtering to find points above the table.
 These points are converted to white pixels in